Interjection – Definition, List & Examples

 Comma (,)

-Interjections can also be followed by a comma when they are used to softly introduce a sentence or are integrated into the flow of a sentence without the need to express strong emotion.
-The comma suggests a pause and serves to separate the interjection from the rest of the sentence, making the statement more conversational or reflective rather than exclamatory.
+English interjections can also be followed by a comma when they are used to softly introduce a sentence or are integrated into the flow of a sentence without the need to express strong emotion.
+The comma suggests a pause and serves to separate the exclamation from the rest of the sentence, making the statement more conversational or reflective rather than exclamatory.

 Examples